loris-imageserver/loris/doc/redhat-install.md

 this repo, adding the loris user, and running `setup.py`.
 The only caveat here is that you must be sure to install using Python 2.7.

-Note that if you run `test.py` that things will probably fail since it tries to use the bundled Kakadu libraries by default.
-You can fix this by removing the relevant libraries inside of your cloned git repo and copying the binary/libray you downloaded above into the correct places.

 ```
 useradd -d /var/www/loris -s /sbin/false loris
 git clone https://github.com/pulibrary/loris.git